Cyan4973/xxHash/xxhsum.1.md

     $ xxhsum -b

-In the following example,  the sample to hash is set to 16384 bytes, and the benchmark test is repeated 10 times, for increased accuracy.
+In the following example,
+the sample to hash is set to 16384 bytes, the variants to be benched are selected by their IDs, and each benchmark test is repeated 10 times, for increased accuracy.

-    $ xxhsum -b -i10 -B16384
+    $ xxhsum -b1,2,3 -i10 -B16384

 BUGS
 ----